HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 2. Giving a certain element on the page focus.
 For example, shifting focus to a certain input on the page, allowing a user to then start typing into it.

-Use of [`aria-keyshortcuts`](https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts) was almost absent from our sample, with it only being used on 159 sites out of over 4 million analyzed.
+Adoption of [`aria-keyshortcuts`](https://www.w3.org/TR/wai-aria-1.1/#aria-keyshortcuts) was almost absent from our sample, with it only being used on 159 sites out of over 4 million analyzed.
 The [`accesskey`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) attribute was used more frequently, being found on 2.47% of web pages (1.74% on mobile).
 We believe the higher usage of shortcuts on desktop is due to developers expecting mobile sites to only be accessed via a touch screen and not a keyboard.

-What was especially surprising here is 15.56% of mobile and 13.03% of desktop sites which use shortcut keys assign the same shortcut to multiple different elements.
+What is especially surprising here is 15.56% of mobile and 13.03% of desktop sites which use shortcut keys assign the same shortcut to multiple different elements.
 This means browsers have to guess which element should own this shortcut key.

 ### Tables